Schkai/HS10-reservation/README.md

 # HEIMSPIEL 10 Reservierung

 An application to reserve tickets for the HEIMSPIEL 10 Filmfestival.
-Also my first application using React.
 This project was implemented in a very short timespan and used Firebase for backend functionality.
+It's also my first web app using React.
+The web app worked flawlessly during the week of HEIMSPIEL 10 with more than 500 reservations.

 ## Screenshot: